 As a former federal prosecutor, criminal court judge, and U.S. Marine Corps officer, Patrick McLain understands who you are facing and what it takes to win a fight, inside and outside the courtroom.
 We work with clients facing federal criminal prosecution for mail fraud, drug crimes, child pornography or other computer crimes, wire fraud, forgery, document tampering, gun crimes, white collar crimes, and more.
-Whether you are facing charges involving illegal firearms and narcotics, or securities fraud and computer crimes, you need a powerful and experienced federal criminal defense attorney on your side.
+Whether you are facing misdemeanor or felony charges involving illegal firearms and narcotics, or federal charges like securities fraud and computer crimes, you need a powerful and experienced criminal defense attorney on your side.

-If you are being investigated for a crime, or if you have been charged, contact us today to schedule a consultation with an accomplished federal criminal defense lawyer.
+If you are being investigated for a crime, or if you have been charged, contact us today to schedule a consultation with an accomplished defense lawyer for federal crimes or state criminal charges.
 Our phones are answered at any time of day or night so that our clients to get in touch with us 24/7.

 A federal crime is either an allegation of a violation of federal code, or the alleged conduct occurred on federal property.
 State and federal criminal proceedings are very different, and your attorney needs to know those different procedures.

 Most alleged federal are white-collar crimes.
 That is, they are allegations of non-violent crimes, and involve accusations of cheating, stealing, or lying.
 Here are some of the main charges when you need a federal crime lawyer: